I25606/Scientific-Calculator/README.md

 # Scientific-Calculator
-I have created this Scientific Calculator code using C++.
+I have developed this Scientific Calculator code using C++.
 It includes the following operations:
 Basic Operations,
 Trignometric Operations,